While cloud computing has some risks, the right cloud security strategy can largely offset those risks.

 Identity and access management (IAM): Identity and access management (IAM) products track who a user is and what they are allowed to do, and they authorize users and deny access to unauthorized users as necessary.
 IAM is extremely important in cloud computing because a user's identity and access privileges determine whether they can access data, not the user's device or location.

 IAM helps reduce the threats of unauthorized users gaining access to internal assets and authorized users exceeding their privileges.
-The right IAM solution will help mitigate several kinds of attacks, including account takeover and insider attack (when a user or employee abuses their access in order to expose data).
+The right IAM solution will help mitigate several kinds of attacks, including account takeover attacks and insider threats (when a user or employee abuses their access in order to expose data).

 IAM may include several different services, or it may be a single service that combines all of the following capabilities: